-The main procedure of our implementation of the temporal resolution calculus of Section 3 consists of a loop where at each iteration (i) the set of SNF clauses is saturated under application of the initial and step resolution rules, and (ii) then for every eventuality clause in the SNF clause set, an attempt is made to find a set of premises for an application of the eventuality resolution rule.
+Figure 2 shows the main procedure of our implementation of the temporal resolution calculus of Section 3 which consists of a loop where at each iteration (i) the set of SNF clauses is saturated under application of the initial and step resolution rules using function Saturate shown in Figure 3, and (ii) then for everv eventuality clause in the SNF clause set, an attempt is made to find a set of premises for an application of the eventuality resolution rule using function BFS shown in Figure 4 which implements Dixon's search algorithm [7].
 If we find such a set, the set of SNF clauses representing the conclusion of the application is added to the current set of SNF clauses.
-The main loop terminates if the empty clause is derived, indicating that the initial set of SNF clauses and the PLTL-formula it is stemming from are unsatisfiable, or if no new clauses have been derived during the last iteration of the main loop, which in the absence of the empty clause indicates that the initial set of SNF clauses which can be formed over the finite set of propositional variables contained in the initial set of SNF clauses is itself finite, we can guarantee termination of the main procedure.
+The main loop terminates if the empty clause is derived, indicating that the initial set of SNF clauses and the PLTL-formula it is stemming from are unsatisfiable, or if no new clauses have been derived during the last iteration of the main loop, which in the absence of the empty clause indicates that the initial set of SNF clauses and the PLTLformula it is stemming from are satisfiable.
+Since the number of SNF clauses which can be formed over the finite set of propositional variables contained in the initial set of SNF clauses is itself finite, we can guarantee termination of the main procedure.

-It is easy to check that under the natural arithmetic translation of initial and global clauses into first-order logic (an initial clause $(\neg)q_1 \lor \ldots \lor (\neg)q_n$ is represented by the first-order clause $(\neg)q_1(0) \lor \ldots \lor (\neg)q_n(0)$ where 0 is a constant representing the natural number 0; a global clause $(\neg)p_1 \lor \ldots \lor (\neg)p_m \lor (\bigcirc(\neg)q_1 \lor \ldots \lor (\bigcirc)q_n$ as $\forall x ((\neg)p_1(x) \lor \ldots \lor (\neg)p_m(x) \lor (\neg)q_1(s(x)) \lor \ldots \lor (\neg)q_n(s(x)))$ where s is representing the successor function on the natural numbers), initial and step resolution exactly correspond to usual first-order ordered resolution with respect to an atom ordering \prec where $p(x) \prec q(s(x)) \lor r(s(s(x)))$ for arbitrary predicate symbols p, q, and r.
-The eventuality resolution rule (whose application is the computationally most costly part of the method) can be implemented by a search algorithm which is again based on step resolution [5].
+It is easy to check that under the natural arithmetic translation of initial and global clauses into first-order logic (an initial clause $(\neg)q_1 \lor \ldots \lor (\neg)q_n$ is represented by the first-order clause $(\neg)q_1(0) \lor \ldots \lor (\neg)q_n(0)$ where 0 is a constant representing the natural number 0; a global clause $(\neg)p_1 \lor \ldots \lor (\neg)p_m \lor \bigcirc (\neg)q_1 \lor$ $\dots \lor \bigcirc (\neg)q_n$ as $\forall x ((\neg)p_1(x) \lor \dots \lor (\neg)p_m(x) \lor (\neg)q_1(s(x)) \lor \dots \lor (\neg)q_n(s(x)))$ where s is representing the successor function on the natural numbers), initial and step resolution exactly correspond to usual first-order ordered resolution with respect to an atom ordering \prec where $p(x) \prec q(s(x)) \prec r(s(s(x)))$ for arbitrary predicate symbols p, q, and r.
+Search for premises for the eventuality resolution rule (the computationally most costly part of the method), as implemented in BFS, is again based on step resolution.
 Hence, performance of the step resolution inference engine is critical for the system.
 Using the arithmetic translation, any state-of-the-art first-order resolution system could perform step resolution (and initial resolution).
 However, our formulae have a very restrictive nature, and TRP++ uses its own "near propositional" approach to deal with them.